de-jcup/winfoom/README.md

 * `launch.bat --systemjre` launches the application using your system JRE - you'll need a JRE v.11 (at least).
 * `launch.bat --debug --systemjre`  launches the application using your system JRE in debug mode.

+Winfoom can be launched with modified system or user parameters like this:

+`launch.bat "-Dsocket.soTimeout=10" "-DuseSystemProperties=true"`

+> 👉 Note:The above command only works with Windows Command Prompt (not Windows Powershell)

 The fastest way to run Winfoom is by double-click on `launch.bat` file.

 ## Winfoom's logs